 So, how does cranberry juice help you pass a drug test as a diuretic?

-When used as a diuretic, cranberry juice simply works in the same manner as water, coffee, or tea by minimizing the concentration of the available metabolites in the urine sample.
+When used as a diuretic, cranberry juice works in the same manner as water, coffee, or tea by minimizing the concentration of the available metabolites in the urine sample.

 As Betsy Foxman, Epidemiologist, Michigan School of Public Health puts it when speaking to NY Times, in drinking cranberry juice, you are simply diluting.